pranavmk98/coal/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/pranavmk98/coal/Rust)

 `coal` is an alias container manager for the shell.
-It provides a system to quickly add/remove shell aliases, isolate aliases into containers, quickly switch between, create, and delete containers.
+It provides a system to quickly add/remove shell aliases, isolate aliases into containers, and quickly switch between, create, and delete containers.

 ## Motivation

 The inspiration for this idea came from working on multiple projects at once - when juggling various tedious build commands, things can quickly get unwieldy.
-The natural solution is to introduce aliases in one's `.bashrc` (or dotfile of their choosing).
+The natural solution?
+Introduce aliases in one's `.bashrc` (or dotfile of their choosing).

+### Why containers?

 To avoid the mental overhead in coming up with unique aliases across contexts, a containerized solution was the most appealing.

 ## Installation